Skip to Content

 Unlike most national retailers we are not owned by any manufacturer, this means we can offer the full choice of all makes and models of hearing aids

-If you think you might have hearing loss or your hearing has worsened and need some impartial advice on hearing healthcare and hearing aids - please call us free on 0800 567 7621 to speak with one of our audiologists.
+If you think you might have hearing loss or your hearing has worsened and need some impartial advice, please call us free, at Hearing Aid UK on 0800 567 7621 to speak with one of our audiologists.
+You can also watch the short video from Healthline about water in your ears or the NHS whitepaper on ear health below.

 Call 0800 567 7621